-The research area of this study is the HOAL (Hydrological Open Air Laboratory) in Petzenkirchen, Lower Austria, about 100 km west of Vienna (Fig. 1) (Blöschl et al., 2016a).
+The research area of this study is the HOAL (Hydrological Open Air Laboratory) in Petzenkirchen, Lower Austria, about 100 km west of Vienna (Fig. 1) (Blöschl et al., 2016).
 This is a headwater catchment with a catchment area at the outlet (termed MW) of 66 ha.
 The 620 m long Seitengraben stream is perennial with mean streamflow of 3.1 and 2.4 l/s in 2017 and 2018, respectively.
 The land use of the catchment is predominantly agricultural as 87% of the area is arable land, 5% are meadows, 6% is forested and 2% is paved.
 The most common crops are maize, winter wheat and rapeseed.
 The topography is hilly with an elevation range from 268 to 323 m a. s. l. and a mean slope of 8%.

 The climate is humid with mean annual (2002-2018) precipitation of 781 mm/year, air temperature of 9.3 °C, runoff of 170 mm/year and evapotranspiration of 612 mm/year (assuming negligible deep percolation).
-Investigated years of 2017 and 2018 were dry compared to the long-term (2002-2018) average with 736 mm and 656 mm of rainfall, respectively.
 While monthly precipitation peaks in the summer, monthly runoff tends to peak in winter or early spring when the soil moisture and groundwater levels are highest (Széles et al., 2018).

 The geology of the area consists of Tertiary fine sediments of the Molasse underlain by fractured siltstone.
-Seismic measurements show that the layer of mostly non-consolidated sediments is about 2400 m thick, except close to the catchment outlet, where the weathered siltstone is found at the depth of about 5 m.
+Seismic measurements show that the layer of mostly non-consolidated sediments is about 100 m thick, except close to the catchment outlet, where the weathered siltstone is found at the depth of about 5 m.
 Soil core drillings in 2016-18 show that the predominant soil texture down to 7 m below the surface is silt loam.
-Based on double-ring infiltrometer measurements on 12 plots in our study area, Picciafuocco et al. (2019) determined a mean saturated hydraulic conductivity of 46.9 mm h-1 and 20.2 mm h-1 for the top soil in arable land and grassland, respectively.
 The contact to the lignite sequence is found at the depth of 4 to 36 m below the surface.
 This is a series of dry, low-conductivity, massive and compact lignite layers interbedded by layers of wet, high-conductivity, non-consolidated sediments with pebbles.
-Unpublished pumping test results indicate that these non-consolidated layers have a hydraulic conductivity 10-100 times higher than the overlaying silt loams.
-Based on a soil survey conducted in 2010, the predominant soil types in the top 1 m are Cambisols (57%), Kolluvislos (16%), Planoslols (21%).
+Based on a soil survey conducted in 2010, the predominant soil types are Cambisols (57%), Kolluvislos (16%), Planoslols (21%).
 Glaysols (6%) occur close to the stream (Széles et al., 2018).

 Figure 1: Hydrological Open Air Laboratory in Petzenkirchen, Lower Austria.
-Coloured areas represent different landscape units defined based on the Topographic Position Index, which compares the elevation of a point and the mean elevation of its surrounding.
+Coloured areas represent different landscape units defined based on the Topographic Position Index.
 Elevation contours lines with a 5 m interval are given in black.
 The inset map is the detail of the area marked by a black rectangle on the main map.

-In the HOAL catchment, a multitude of different runoff mechanisms are observed (Blöschl et al., 2016a).
+In the HOAL catchment, a multitude of different runoff mechanisms are observed (Blöschl et al., 2016).
 Exner-Kittridge et al. (2016) found that the stream baseflow is mostly due to diffuse groundwater flow directly to the stream or to the springs that feed the stream and partly due to the tile drainage discharge.
 During the rainfall events, saturation excess runoff and infiltration excess runoff occur in the valley bottom during prolonged or intensive rainfall events (Silasari et al., 2017).
-Part of the event water enters the stream as an overland flow but most infiltrates into the soil matrix and either percolates to the groundwater table or is routed to the stream via tile drains.
+Part of the event water enters the stream as overland flow but most infiltrates into the soil matrix and either percolates to the groundwater table or is routed to the stream via tile drains.
 Macropore flow is observed in summer when the topsoil dries and cracks up due to the high clay content (Exner-Kittridge et al., 2016).
 During rainless periods in the growing season, the diurnal fluctuations of transpiration by the riparian vegetation imprints a diurnal fluctuation on the streamflow, groundwater levels and soil moisture (Széles et al., 2018).

-2.2 Data
+110 2.2 Data